Looking for group trip ideas? How about a wine tour?

 Wineries are frequently off the beaten path and can be a little tricky to find.
 You’ll notice that many of them list their precise GPS coordinates on their websites to help visitors get there.
 When you charter a bus, the driver will get you where you’re going.

-Finally, keep in mind that when you go on a wine tour, you will be drinking wine.
-It’s nice to know that someone else will be doing the driving.
+Finally, keep in mind that when you go on a wine tour, you will be drinking wine, so it’s nice to know that someone else will be doing the driving.
 To be clear: This is not a booze cruise.
 (That’s a whole different outing.)
 But still.
 You will be drinking wine.
+When you ride with us, you get free Wi-Fi, power outlets, reclining seats, eco-friendly buses that are squeaky clean – every single time.